 Erme Estuary MCZ

-This sheltered estuary lies within the South Devon Area of Outstanding Natural Beauty, and is a popular, remote destination for holiday makers looking for a quiet and relaxed day by the sea. and approximately 6.5km long.
-The river is shrouded by dense woodland, and the estuary supports a matrix of sandy seabed, bedrock and intertidal mud habitats, providing excellent habitat for wading birds.
-Sea trout and salmon use the river for spawning, there are important fish nursery habitats and the sands are used for bait and shellfish collecting.
+This sheltered estuary lies within the South Devon Area of Outstanding Natural Beauty, and is a popular, remote destination for holiday makers looking for a quiet and relaxed day by the sea.
+The river is shrouded by dense woodland, and the estuary supports a mix of sandy seabed, bedrock and intertidal mud habitats, providing excellent habitat for wading birds.
+Sea trout and salmon use the river for spawning, there are important fish nursery habitats and the sands are used for bait and shellfish collecting by people.
 Defra indicates that this site has a low level of human activity and that there are no significant costs of designation of the site to any sector.

 Designation of this marine conservation zone in 2019 is unlikely to affect any current human use of the site and will help protect it from any future developments that may threaten its natural beauty.